HOW DO I PLACE AN ORDER FOR THE CUNNINGHAM PANEL™?

 WHAT IS REQUIRED FOR THE BLOOD DRAW FOR THE CUNNINGHAM PANEL™?

-Blood should be drawn into the two “red top” tubes provided, and the serum separated and transferred to the storage tube provided, and shipped with the cold packs (provide) frozen.
-This is our preferred method of receiving specimens.
+Blood must be drawn into the two “red top” tubes provided, and the serum separated and transferred to the storage tube provided, and shipped with the cold packs (provide) frozen.
+The red top glass tube is the only tube validated for use with this panel.
+Blood collected in any other tubes must be rejected.
 In special cases where the blood cannot be centrifuged, alternatively, you can package the red top tubes with blood directly and we will process them after they arrive.
 Please be sure that samples are kept cold with the frozen cold pack.
 Specimens received warm will need to be rejected as we cannot be certain of the testing results.
 Please provide information for your patient as to the location of a phlebotomy laboratory where they may have blood drawn. *These directions are also included with each kit.

 CAN I ORDER THE CUNNINGHAM PANEL™ IN NEW YORK?

 At this time, physicians practicing only in New York are unable to order the Cunningham Panel.
 We are working with New York State to secure licensure approval.
 We will post more information on this as it is available.
 We apologize for the delay and thank you for your patience as we work to secure approval in New York.
 Should you have any questions, please contact us at (405) 239-5250.

 WHERE CAN I FIND INFORMATION ABOUT TREATMENT OPTIONS FOR PANS AND PANDAS?